 As every home is different we operate on a design and quote basis, which means we don’t have set prices.
-If you would like to get a quote, please call our sales team on 0115 970 8077 or complete our design consultation booking form to arrange a free design appointment.
+If you would like to get a quote, please call our sales team on 0115 970 8077 or complete our quote consultation booking form to arrange a free design appointment.

 How long does it take to build a conservatory?

 There is no set time, as a number of factors influence the time it takes.
 But, on average, it takes between 4 and 5 weeks.
-If you would like to book a design appointment and receive a free no obligation quote and timeline guidance, give the design team a call on 0115 970 8077.
+If you would like to book a quote appointment and receive a free no obligation quote and timeline guidance, give the design team a call on 0115 970 8077.

 Can I use my new conservatory straight away?